 No one wants to be pulled over, especially for drunk driving, but knowing what to do during a DUI traffic stop can make all the difference in your driving under the influence case later on.
 While most people want to get back on the road as soon as possible after they have been stopped by an officer, if you were drinking prior to driving, it is more important to protect your rights and reduce the evidence against you than it is to answer the officer’s questions to speed up the process.
 Remember that anything you say can be used as evidence against you later, so if you are pulled over after drinking or using any type of drug (including legal medications that may impact your ability to drive, follow these tips.

 If you have been pulled over and the officer suspects you have been driving drunk, your best defense is a thorough knowledge of the law.
 By invoking your rights during an arrest, you will minimize the evidence against you in court, making your case that much easier for your drunk driving lawyer to fight.

 You Have the Right to Remain Silent

-After offering your license and proof of insurance, tell the officer that you are invoking your right to silence.
-Do not answer questions about where you were, where you were going or whether you have been drinking.
+After offering your license and proof of insurance, tell the officer that you are invoking your Fifth Amendment right to silence.
+Never answer questions about where you were, where you were going or whether you have been drinking.